-You'll start by picking up your rental car from Keflavik airport after you land.
+You'll start by picking up your rental car from Keflavik International Airport after you land.
 As soon as you load up, grab the keys and hit the road!

-If you choose to add the Blue Lagoon on this day of your visit it will be booked for a time based on your flights.
-However, if there’s no time to visit on this day, you can simply add this to another day of your visit and your travel consultant will be able to arrange this for you.
+If you choose to add the Blue Lagoon on this day of your visit, it will be booked for a time based on your flights.
+However, if there's no time to visit on this day, you can simply add this to another day of your visit.
+Your travel consultant will be able to arrange this for you.

-Afterwards, you’ll head straight for the capital city of Reykjavik to check in to your accommodation and freshen up before heading out into the city.
-Once you’re ready, and if you have enough time, make sure you check out some of the best attractions such as Hallgrimskirkja church, Perlan observation deck and Reykjavik Harbour.
-Make sure to also save some time for a walk around the city centre streets to explore the vibrant and bustling cafes, restaurants, galleries and museums as well the numerous boutique shops dotted around.
+Afterward, you'll head straight for the capital city of Reykjavik to check in to your accommodation and freshen up before heading out into the city.
+Once you're ready, and if you have enough time, make sure you check out some of the best attractions, such as Hallgrimskirkja church, Perlan observation deck, and Reykjavik Harbor.
+Make sure also to save some time walking around the city center streets to explore the vibrant and bustling cafes, restaurants, galleries, museums, and the numerous boutique shops dotted around.

 You'll then retire for the evening in your Reykjavik accommodation, with plenty of rest for your next day of sightseeing.

 Your first full day in Iceland will take you to explore the most famous sightseeing trail in the country, the Golden Circle.